vaishak101/citaz-react-app/README.md

-# A SPA for restaurant created on REACT !
+# A Demo Bank Website created on REACT !